Buenaventura Durruti: Return to Barcelona

-Uesca offensive
+Huesca offensive

 Upon Durruti's return to the frontlines, the Aragón War Committee informed him that they were about to carry out an offensive in the province of Uesca, which required him to transfer some of his troops from the Zaragoza front.
 While he prepared his troops for the offensive, on 13 August, he was interviewed by the French journalist Guy de Traversay; they spoke in French, which Durruti had learned during his time imprisoned in La Santé.
 Durruti defended the anarchist structure of his militia column, despite De Traversary's insistence on the need for militarisation in order to increase efficiency.
 The following day, the Soviet journalist Mikhail Koltsov arrived in Burcharaloz to interview Durruti.
 When the two met, Durruti was busy issuing orders, only stopping once he noticed Koltsov had a letter from Garcia Oliver identifying him as a journalist for Pravda.
 He asked Koltsov what the Soviet Union planned to do to aid the Spanish revolution; the journalist responded that the Soviet government could not intervene directly, due to diplomatic issues, but that their trade unions had organised a support campaign which raised money for José Giral's government.
 Durruti responded that it was the Spanish working class, not the government, that was fighting against fascism in Spain; he said it did not make sense to him why Soviet workers were sending money to the government rather than the workers themselves.
 He then told Koltsov it was his responsibility to better inform Soviet workers of the nature of the Spanish revolution.
 Koltsov omitted this part of the exchange from his Spanish Diary, in order to abide by the Bolshevik party line on anarchists.
 When Koltsov asked him about the military situation, Durruti responded that he thought the Republicans should focus all their strength on taking Zaragoza and lamented that their forces were dispersed across other areas.
 He said that once their positions in Uesca and Teruel had improved, they would attack Zaragoza.
 Koltsov then inquired about issues with discipline and command structure, to which Durruti responded that they did not have such problems in his column, as it functioned according to mutual agreement, self-discipline and collective responsibility.
 Durruti also told him about the Column's lack of arms and ammunition, which had forced them to rotate fighters between the front and the agricultural collectives, with militiamen even having to conserve empty bullet casings in order to send them back to Barcelona.
 He also told Koltsov that the militiamen were trained how to use and maintain their weapons, how to protect themselves and best fight enemy soldiers, but that they were not taught to "toe the line", as the column functioned non-hierarchically.